Welcome to Why Affiliate Marketing

 Brandable

-the software allows you to change the look and design of it so that it fits in with your website.
+Some software products allow you to completely change the look and feel of your program.
+Making it blend in with the rest of your website.

 Operating system